-Hiking up to Preikestolen (Pulpit Rock) gives you an astonishing view of the Lysefjord from 604 metres above sea level.
+Hiking up to Preikestolen ("the Pulpit Rock") gives you an astonishing view of the Lysefjord from 1,981 feet above sea level.
 The tour takes approximately two hours one way and starts from the Preikestolen Mountain Lodge.

-If you need a bigger challenge you can hike Kjerag rising about 1,000 metres above sea level at the end of the Lysefjord.
+If you need a bigger challenge you can hike Kjerag rising about 3,280 feet above sea level at the end of the Lysefjord.
 During summer you can join a daily guided hiking tour with transport from Stavanger and Sandnes.

-Sightseeing boat tours to the Lysefjord are available all year.
-In summer the tourist ferry goes from Stavanger/Lauvvik through the Lysefjord.
-You can bring your car on the ferry to Lysebotn at the end of the fjord, and drive over the mountain back to Sandnes and Stavanger.
-Book your Lysefjord sightseeing trip with Tide or Rødne Fjord Cruise.
+Sightseeing cruises to the Lysefjord are available all year.
+In summer the tourist ferry goes from Lauvvik through the Lysefjord.
+You can bring your car on the ferry to Lysebotn at the end of the fjord, and drive across the mountain back to Sandnes and Stavanger.
+Book your Lysefjord sightseeing trip with Norled fjord cruise or Rødne Fjord Cruise.

 There are city sightseeing tours of Stavanger with an English speaking guide in summer.
-Part of the tour is by bus.
 This is a great way to learn about Stavanger and its history.
 It is also possible to get a customised tour for you and your group from one of the guide providers.

-Flor & Fjære is an exotic garden and restaurant on the island of Sør-Hidle, only 20 minutes by boat from Stavanger (two daily departures).
-Open May - September.
+Flor & Fjære is an exotic garden and restaurant on the island of Sør-Hidle, only 20 minutes by boat from Stavanger.
+There are two daily departures, and it is open from May to September.

 The tour to the Utstein Monastery takes you back in history.
-Utstein used to be a royal estate for King Harald the Fairhaired around year 900 AD.
-On your way back to Stavanger, visit the rock carvings at Austre Åmøy – one of the largest rock carving sites in the county of Rogaland.
+Utstein used to be a royal estate for King Harold Fairhair around year 900 AD.
+On your way back to Stavanger, visitthe rock carvings at Austre Åmøy – one of the largest petroglyph sites in the county of Rogaland.
 The carvings date back more than 3,000 years.
 The Museum of Archaeology in Stavanger can provide detailed information about these rock carvings.

 The landscape of Jæren along the coast presents a wild countryside.
 Make stops at sites like the beaches on the coastline, Hå Old Vicarage or Mingar Walker Glassblowing studio.